 The fair value of our 2023 Notes and of our 2025 Notes is based on recent trading prices of the instruments.
-The carrying amount of our initial Term B Loan before deducting debt issuance costs approximates fair value as the loan carries a variable interest rate that is tied to the LIBOR rate plus an applicable spread.
+The carrying amount of our initial Term B Loan before deducting debt issuance costs approximates fair value at December 31, 2018 as the loan carried a variable interest rate that was tied to the LIBOR rate plus an applicable spread.